NHSDigital/coyote/README.md

 Create the `.cypkg/my-shiny-package` directory.

+TODO `coyote package new my-shiny-package`

+Do a `package init`, and push the empty package as a new github repo called `nhs-england-tools/cypkg-my-shiny-package`.

+TODO `coyote package delete my-shiny-package`

+Delete the github repo `nhs-england-tools/cypkg-my-shiny-package`.

+TODO `coyote package repo open`

+Open the browser at `https://github.com/nhs-england-tools/cypkg-my-shiny-package`.

 `coyote package build my-shiny-package`

 Copies non-git and non-coyote files to a temporary directory, and runs `build`.